Myself in Translation: An Essay on Alison Bechdel

 November 3, 2015

-This essay was first published on October 19, 2015 on LitHub, on the occasion of SAL’s program featuring Alison Bechdel in the 2015/16 Literary Arts Series.
-It was written by WITS Writer-in-Residence Corinne Manning.
+This essay was first published on October 19, 2015 on LitHub, on the occasion of SAL’s program featuring Alison Bechdel in the 2015/16 Literary Arts Series, written by WITS Writer-in-Residence Corinne Manning.

 This is my memory, though it’s technically unconfirmed: my mom had seen this flag that she liked, non denominational, not especially patriotic with stripes of all different colors.
 On a trip to Tarrytown, New York my mom found an antique store that had a bin of these flags in the back.
 It was called “An All Seasons Flag” or maybe that was what my mom said it was called.
 The flag was wrapped in a thick plastic sheath, which my mom discarded once we came home.